khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 There are several areas within GitLab to manage settings:

-- **Admin settings**: Settings that apply for the the entire instance.
-Only accessible for the [owner role](https://docs.gitlab.com/ee/user/permissions.html).
-Accessible in self-managed instances via the [top menu](regions/navigation#top-menu): Menu > Admin.
-Example: set a favicon
+- Admin settings
+- User settings
+- Project or Group settings
+- Feature settings

+Settings visibility and access depend on the [permissions and roles](https://docs.gitlab.com/ee/user/permissions.html) users have in a particular GitLab instance, group or project.
 - **User settings:** Preferences that you have an ownership on as an individual user.
 Accessible via the top navigation Profile > Preferences.
 Example: change how date and time is displayed.
 - **Group settings:** Settings for group features, or settings that apply to projects within that group.
 Only accessible for the [maintainer role](https://docs.gitlab.com/ee/user/permissions.html).
 Accessible via the [sidebar navigation](/regions/navigation#left-sidebar): Settings.
 Example: set up an integration that all projects in the group inherit.
 - **Feature settings:** Settings for project features.
 Only accessible for the [maintainer role](https://docs.gitlab.com/ee/user/permissions.html).
 Accessible via the [sidebar navigation](/regions/navigation#left-sidebar): Settings.
 Example: protected branches